the-rebooted-coder/GAIL-Officer-s-Association/README.md

 This App is created so as to ease the work and enhance the productivity at the same time.

-Features a host of stuff like : Activities, News, Services, Blog etc. !
+Features a host of stuff like : Activities, News, Services, Blog Posts etc. !

 Along-with the support of dynamic wallpapers!